The Business Structure Of A Construction Company

 Company owners involved in construction operations are faced with tough decisions when it comes to defining their business structure.
 In fact, there has been significant debate amongst those in the construction industry for years surrounding what the best type of business structure to help ensure success.

 When choosing a business structure, many new owners select a sole proprietorship.
 However, this can cause problems for owners, especially for those working in an industry with tremendous liabilities like construction.
-That’s because a sole proprietorship does not distinguish between the company’s and the owner’s assets.

 Construction owners may choose a partnership if they enter into business with at least one other owner.
-When doing so, it’s crucial that the owners take time to define their relationship.
+When doing so, it’s crucial that the owners take time to define their relationship in writing.
 Too often, those entering into a partnership fail to establish their business structure, which can lead to significant problems in the long run.
 Partners should draw up a written contract that states explicitly things such as how the company is set up, who will run the company, and how they will do so.

 Choosing to file as a corporation could provide business owners with a considerable amount of protection.
 The business owner’s personal assets are held separate from the company, meaning they are protected from debts and liabilities.
 Another benefit that sets corporations apart is the fact that business owners can offer stock options.
 Even if they do not do so initially, the possibility exists for them to do so in the future.